 The College will implement the Australian Curriculum (AC) for Pre-Primary to Year 12, as set out by the School Curriculum and Standards Authority (SCSA).
-Kindergarten will use National Quality Standards (NQS) and the Early Years Learning Framework (EYLF) as its core planning documents in line with SCSA's K-10 Curriculum Outline.
+Kindergarten will use National Quality Standards (NQS) and the Early Years Learning Framework (EYLF) as its core planning documents as prescribed by SCSA's K-10 Curriculum Outline.
 The College authorizes and formulates its Christian curriculum using the Christian Education Publications (CEP) referenced to the College's Mission, including the Statement of Faith.
-Christian education uses Christian Schools Australia's (CSA) "God's Big Story" which is to be inculcated into curriculum planning.
+Christian education uses Transformation by Design (NICE), which is to be inculcated into curriculum planning.

-The College's Curriculum and Reporting Policy provides more extensive detail in relation to implementation of the SCSA's syllabuses.
+The College's Curriculum and Reporting Polics provide more extensive detail in relation to implementation of the SCSA's syllabuses.